Nasnency/Project3155/SRS.md

 * **US 1.1.2:**
   * **Type of User:** `Artist`
   * **Description:** As an artist, I want to curate the community that I am fostering around my project.
 After having posted a new page, I would like to review the praise, critiques, and other such comments that will appear beneath it.
 I would also like to filter and remove the inevitable objectionable comments, so that my work can be enjoyed by others without intrusion.
+* **US 1.1.3:**
+  * **Type of User:** `Reader`
+  * **Description:** As a reader, I would like to bookmark a page so that I may return to it later.
+After navigating to a page that I would like to mark for later, I will click on a button, which will add the page to my bookmarks.
+I will then go to my bookmarks page, and review the bookmarks I have saved.
+* **US 1.1.4:**
+  * **Type of User:** `User`
+  * **Description:** As a user of the site, I want to click the buttons that will navigate me forward and backward through the comic, and then be navigated as expected through said comic to other pages.

 ## Glossary